AndreaFalanti/popnas/README.md

   These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
 - Migrate code to Tensorflow 2.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.
-  New training method supports ImageGenerators and allows using weight regularization if --wn parameter is provided.
+  New training method supports ImageGenerators and allows using weight regularization if --wr parameter is provided.
 - LSTM controller has been refactored to use Keras API, instead of using a custom tape gradient method.
   This make the whole procedure easier to interpret and also more flexible to further changes and additions.
 - Encoder has been totally changed as it was a total mess, causing also a lot of confusion inside the other modules.